iBeacon vs NFC vs GPS: Which Indoor Location Technology will your Business Benefit from?

 No matter which technology you opt to go ahead with for your business, you need to have some basic infrastructure such as a transmitter, a receiver and a data service, in place to determine the location.

 In the case of a Bluetooth beacon location system, beacons function as signal transmitters that are majorly battery-powered and can be configured with the help of a mobile app.
 This makes them scalable and highly portable.
 Also when it comes to beacons, smartphones primarily act as the receivers.
 And with smartphones being pretty ubiquitous these days, beacons form a highly accessible indoor location technology.

 Beacons need to be installed once and checked regularly for battery levels, etc. Businesses could opt for a beacon management platform such as Beaconstac to be accurately notified when the beacon batteries need to replaced.
 This way, you don’t have to walk around the venue with an app trying to detect which beacon has run out of battery.

 Deploying a NFC system requires a number of components such as tags, readers and reader control, and application software to be in place.
 Therefore, businesses that plan to go ahead with NFC need to plan and invest upfront in new infrastructure.
-Another important thing to be noted here is that, while it is possible to download software or add attachments to turn a smartphone into a reader, it is not an inherent capability of most mobile devices.
+However, NFC tags are extremely cost-effective.

 GPS is a highly accessible technology.